Bunkai9448/digipet_PSP/RE_Guide.md

 ## Last Steps

 *This section is for completionist sake.*
 - As you might guessed, you need to redo your ISO file to play.
-Use UMDGen and swap your files with the old ones.
+Use UMDGen and overwrite the old files with the new edited ones.
 Enjoy your modified game!

 ## Making the patch